-We initiated a feasibility clinical trial of BCM in December 2011 and enrolled the first patient in April 2012.
-This trial is a CE mark registration trial in the European Union and is comparable to a Phase 2 trial in U.S. drug development.
-We plan to enroll approximately 300 patients in this trial at up to approximately 90 clinical sites in Europe, Australia, North America and Israel.
-We expect to complete this trial by mid-2015.
-If the results of this trial are positive, we expect it would form the basis for our application for CE marking in the European Union.
-We also plan to initiate a pivotal trial to support a PMA submission for regulatory approval in the United States.
+We initiated a clinical trial of BCM in December 2011 and enrolled the first patient in April 2012.
+We completed enrollment of this trial in December 2014, with 303 patients having completed the treatment procedure at almost 90 clinical sites in Europe, Australia, North America and Israel.
+We expect to report top line results in mid-2015, following a six-month follow-up period for all patients.
+This trial is a CE mark registration trial in the European Union.
+If the results of this trial are positive, we expect it would form the basis for our application for CE marking in the European Union and we would expect to conduct a second, larger clinical trial to support approval in the United States through the premarket approval, or PMA, pathway.